vasantia808/learning-rust/notes/01-ownership-and-borrowing.md

 ## What Tripped Me Up

+- The variable, not the value has a type.

-*Add notes here as you work through ownership concepts.*
+*Will add notes here as I work through ownership concepts.*

 ---